exetermcr/exetermcr.github.io/freshers-guide.markdown

 printers, scanners and a photocopier.
 Located underground in the Back Quad and accessed by swiping your Bod card.

+## Fellows Garden

+The Fellows Garden is open from 2pm to 8pm and is a great place to relax and unwind, it also boasts the “best view in Oxford” over the Radcliffe Camera.
+Croquet facilities are available from the Porter’s Lodge for a £5 deposit and can be played in the Fellow Garden.

+## College Punts
+As a member of the MCR you have access to the college punt free of charge.
+This service is available during term-time and you can reserve the punt at the Porter’s Lodge 24 hours prior to when you want to use it.

+## Iffley Road Gym
+The Oxford University gym and swimming pool is located on Iffley Road (conveniently close to Exeter House).
+In addition to the gym and pool there are squash courts, tennis courts, an athletics track and more.
+There is also a small gym in college, in the basement of staircase 11, it has a treadmill, rowing machines, weights and multi-gym equipment.
+This is a free facility but you will need to complete an induction session.
+These are held in the first weeks of Michaelmas Term and you can sign up to a session at the Porter’s Lodge.

 #### Exeter House Facilities

 Communal areas are the Pavilion (post-room and TV room) and the Chapel Room